dteli/dte.li/about.md

 from '07 through '011.
-From mid-2013 to early '016 I lived in the Netherlands pursuing a [MSc in Logic][] at the University of Amsterdam, which I recently completed ([relevant reading for all your free time](https://dl.dropboxusercontent.com/u/2280103/dteli/rmtc.pdf "RMTC"))
+From mid-2013 to early '016 I lived in the Netherlands pursuing a [MSc in Logic][] at the University of Amsterdam, which I recently completed ([relevant reading for all your free time](https://dl.dropboxusercontent.com/u/2280103/dteli/rmtc.pdf "RMTC")).

 I'm now living in the Ithaca, NY area.